-- General Recommendation: Vote against an equity compensation plan proposal where: - > The NED aggregate share reserve under the plan exceeds 1 percent of the outstanding common shares; or - The equity plan document does not specify an annual individual NED grant limit with a maximum value of (i) \$100,000 worth of stock options, or (ii) \$150,000 worth of shares.
+General Recommendation: Vote against an equity compensation plan proposal where:

+- > The NED aggregate share reserve under the plan exceeds 1 percent of the outstanding common shares; or - The equity plan document does not specify an annual individual NED grant limit with a maximum value of (i) \$100,000 worth of stock options, or (ii) \$150,000 worth of shares.

-The maximum annual individual NED limit should not exceed \$150,000 under all of the company's equity compensation plans combined, of which no more than \$100,000 of value may comprise stock options.
-For further details, please refer to the ISS Canada Executive Compensation FAQ.
+The maximum annual individual NED limit should not exceed \$150,000 under any type of equity compensation plan, of which no more than \$100,000 of value may comprise stock options.
+For further details, please refer to the ISS Canadian Executive Compensation FAQ.